Executive Summary

 The SFOA also prohibits the smoking and vaping of medical cannabis on and within 20 metres of school grounds.

-The use of any substance for medicinal purposes, including but not limited to cannabis, must adhere to the Student Health Supports policy and related Administration of Medication to Students procedure.
+The use of any substance for medicinal purposes, including but not limited to cannabis, must adhere to the Policy and Procedure #662.0, Student Health Supports.
+Staff use of any substance must adhere to Board Procedure #219.2, Substance Use.

 3. Responsibilities